 “Reimbursement and Disclosure Agent” means the Reimbursement and Disclosure Agent appointed pursuant to Section 4.01 hereof.

-“Reimbursement and Disclosure Agreement” means the Reimbursement and Disclosure Agreement, dated as of the date hereof, including any amendments or supplements thereto, among the Agent, Enron , the Trust and the Reimbursement and Disclosure Agent, relating to inter alia the performance of certain administrative duties under this Agreement and payment of certain expenses and liabilities of the Trust by the Reimbursement and Disclosure Agent.
+“Reimbursement and Disclosure Agreement” means the Reimbursement and Disclosure Agreement, dated as of the date hereof, including any amendments or supplements thereto, among the Agent, Enron Corp., the Trust and the Reimbursement and Disclosure Agent, relating to inter alia the performance of certain administrative duties under this Agreement and payment of certain expenses and liabilities of the Trust by the Reimbursement and Disclosure Agent.

-“Related Documents” means the Certificate of Trust, the Facility Agreement, the Notes, the Total Return Swap Agreement, the G- Agreement and this Agreement.
+“Related Documents” means the Certificate of Trust, the Facility Agreement, the Notes, the Total Return Swap Agreement, the G-Present Future Agreement, the Put Option Assignment, the Reimbursement and Disclosure Agreement and this Agreement.

 “Securities Act” means the Securities Act of 1933, as amended.